Samourai-Wallet/whirlpool-server/README.md

 ### SCodes
 ```
-server.samourai-fees.feePayloadByScode[foo] = 12345
+server.samourai-fees.scodes[foo].payload = 12345
+server.samourai-fees.scodes[foo].fee-value-percent = 50
+server.samourai-fees.scodes[foo].expiration = 1569484078 # optional

-server.samourai-fees.feePayloadByScode[bar] = 23456
+server.samourai-fees.scodes[bar].payload = 23456
+server.samourai-fees.scodes[bar].fee-value-percent = 0
 ```
-Scodes are special codes usable to enable special rules for tx0.
+SCodes are special codes usable to enable special rules for tx0.
-Each scode is mapped in configuration to a short value (-32,768 to 32,767) which will be embedded into tx0's OP_RETURN as WhirlpoolFeeData.feePayload.
+Each SCode is mapped to a short value payload (-32,768 to 32,767) which will be embedded into tx0's OP_RETURN as WhirlpoolFeeData.feePayload.
-Multiple scode can be mapped to same short value.
-Forbidden short value is '0', which is mapped to WhirlpoolFeeData.feePayload=NULL.
+Payload '0' is forbidden, which is mapped to WhirlpoolFeeData.feePayload=NULL.
+SCode overrides standard fee-value with a percent of this value.
+SCode can expire for tx0s confirmed after a specified time.

 ### Pool: Mix limits
 ```